-- free from holes/gaps so as to prevent the escape of fish; and - kept clean of sediment/biofouling such as to not impede or reduce water flow through the grids/nets to the extent that the risks to fish health and gear breakage/loss are unnecessarily increased.
+- kept taut (and without excess ropes or mesh) in order to minimise the risk of entanglement with marine fauna; - free from holes/gaps so as to prevent the escape of fish; and - kept clean of sediment/biofouling such as to not impede or reduce water flow through the grids/nets to the extent that the risks to fish health and gear breakage/loss are unnecessarily increased.

 Regular inspections and maintenance should be carried out to ensure the functions of aquaculture gear are not inhibited and the risk of marine fauna interactions is minimised.

 The use of copper-based or tributyltin (TBT) containing anti-foulants on aquaculture gear is prohibited.

-7.3 Fish Production
+7.3 Standing Fish Stock Biomass Limits and Production Capacity